NGA Issue Brief: Increasing Access to Natural Gas with Distribution System Growth

 Another area receiving renewed attention recently has been the natural gas vehicle (NGV).
 NGVs remain a very competitive alternative fuel option, especially for certain key markets such as fleets, bus systems, and a range of heavy-duty vehicles, including refuse trucks.

 System Extensions to Meet Regional Demand

 The benefits of natural gas - lower price, lower emissions, domestic supply, etc. - are leading to continued customer conversions from alternate fuels and new customer development.
 Multiple states and municipalities are looking to natural gas as a way to help consumers and local economies, and to help meet air and health quality standards.

-Against this backdrop, natural gas utilities in the region report increases in new customers and customer conversions from other fuels.
 Since 2008, over 1 million new household customers in the region have chosen natural gas as the primary heating fuel.